mslavov/agent-docs-template/docs/RULES.md

+# Development Rules

+These rules ensure consistent development practices across all agents and team members.

+## Core Development Rules

-# Package Manager usage
+### Package Manager

 Use pnpm package manager

-# Supabase migrations
+### Database

-Use supabase cli to create DB migrations
+- Use Supabase CLI to create DB migrations

-# To query the local supabase DB, use the supabase mcp server.
+- To query the local Supabase DB, use the Supabase MCP server

-# useSearchParams() Suspense Requirement
+- When writing code that requires data access (read/write from/to Supabase DB), always go through the lib/db/ layer
+- Reuse functions, make functions reusable if needed, or create new functions if needed

+### Next.js Specific

 When using `useSearchParams()` from `next/navigation` in client components, you **MUST** wrap the component in a Suspense boundary to prevent CSR bailout errors during server-side rendering.

-# When writing code which requires accessing data (read/write from/to Supabase DB) always go through the lib/db/ layer.
-Reuse functions, make functions reusable if needed, or meke new functions if needed.

-# Task Archive
-When a development task is fully completed (all subtasks are checked ✅), **move the task block from `docs/progress.md` to `docs/task-archive.md`** and record the completion date.